dyanna2323/Brainroot/replit.md

 ### Browser APIs

-The game relies heavily on Web Audio API for sound playback, WebGL through Three.js for 3D rendering, and standard DOM APIs for keyboard input handling.
+The game relies heavily on WebGL through Three.js for 3D rendering, Touch Events API for mobile input handling, and Web Audio API for sound playback.